lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 The bumper interface has three messages and its respective data type.
 Note that there are different message parameters in this interface.
 According to the Player manual, a message is defined as  `message { TYPE, SUBTYPE, SUBTYPE_CODE, DATA_TYPE };` The `TYPE` field can be DATA, REQ, CMD.
 Data is used, for example, to read data out of a sensor, to read the robot's pose, device status, etc.
-REQ is used to query a device, in an request/replay communication format.
+REQ is used to query a device, in a request/replay communication format.
 CMD is mostly used for an actuator to set its state.
-The `SUBTYPE` and `SUBTYPE_CODE` is used only to differantiate messages of the same TYPE.
+The `SUBTYPE` and `SUBTYPE_CODE` is used only to differentiate messages of the same TYPE.
 Finally, the `DATA_TYPE` is the struct used to carry the actual data of the message.

 ## 10.4 - Creating an Interface

-As an example, are are going to create the so called `sound interface`.
+As an example, we are are going to create the so called `sound interface`.
 This interface will send the filename of an audio file so that the robot can play this file.
 We are assuming that the client side knows the audio files in the robot's computer.
-No actual audio file is transfered in the message, just the audio filename.
+No actual audio file is transferred in the message, just the audio filename.

-Looking at the Player [interfaces](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__interfaces.html) list, there is the [audio](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__interface__audio.html) interface, but it is not adequate for our purporses since it is much more complex than our specification.
-For this reason, are are going to create a new interface called **`playsound`**.
+Looking at the Player [interfaces](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__interfaces.html) list, there is the [audio](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__interface__audio.html) interface, but it is not adequate for our purposes since it is much more complicated than our specification.
+For this reason, we are going to create a new interface called **`playsound`**.

 ### 10.4.1 - Creating the Message Type

-The playsound interface is defined bellow.
+The playsound interface is defined bellow, and it is located at `<source_code>/Ch10.1`.

 ```tiobox
 description{